-Michele Zwierski is the head of cataloging for the Nassau Library System of Long Island, New York.
-After receiving her MLS from the University of North Texas, she practiced as a cataloger, specializing in nonprint materials and working at academic libraries in Virginia, Connecticut, and Texas before joining the Austin Public Library as a branch manager.
-She is an adjunct instructor at the Palmer School of Library and Information Science, a contributor to the fifth edition of Cataloging Correctly for Kids, and a coauthor of the second edition of Unlocking the Mysteries of Cataloging (2015, Libraries Unlimited).
-Michele also has a Bachelor's of Music degree from University of Wisconsin, Madison, and a Master of Arts degree from the Yale School of Music.
+Michele Zwierski is the manager of cataloging services for the Nassau Library System on Long Island, NY.
+After receiving her MLS from the University of North Texas, she practiced as a cataloger specializing in nonprint materials at academic libraries in Virginia, Connecticut, and Texas before joining the Austin Public Library as a branch manager.
+Michele has taught cataloging courses at the University of Texas at Austin and at the Palmer School of Library and Information Science at LIU Post.
+In addition to her current cataloging and managerial responsibilities, she presents workshops on a variety of library service topics.
+Michele has been a long-standing supporter of the Cataloging of Children’s Materials Committee (CCMC) and is currently chair of the Dewey Editorial Policy Committee.
+She has contributed to several publications.
+She also plays bass in several community orchestras on Long Island, having earned a Bachelor of Music degree from the University of Wisconsin–Madison, and a Master of Arts degree at the Yale School of Music before beginning her library career.

 - About the Authors

 Cataloging library materials for children in the internet age has never been as challenging or as important.
-RDA: Resource Description and Access is the now the descriptive standard, there are new ways to find materials using classifications, and subject heading access has been greatly enhanced by the keyword capabilities of today’s online catalogs.
+RDA: Resource Description and Access is now the descriptive standard, there are new ways to find materials using classifications, and subject heading access has been greatly enhanced by the keyword capabilities of today’s online catalogs.
 It’s the perfect moment to present a completely overhauled edition of this acclaimed bestseller.
 The new sixth edition guides catalogers, children’s librarians, and LIS students in taking an effective approach towards materials intended for children and young adults.
 Informed by recent studies of how children search, this handbook’s top-to-bottom revisions address areas such as

 - how RDA applies to a variety of children’s materials, with examples provided;